maion308/fast-furious-dom/readme.md

 #### Part 1

 DOM's personal website title is a bit wordy.
 Write a JavaScript statement that selects the `#main-title` ID element.
-Remember there are a couple of ways to query **id**.
 Change the **text** of the title to something shorter.

 #### Part 2